datoviz/datoviz/docs/tutorials/install.md

 # Installation

-!!! note
+!!! warning
-    Making easy-to-install packages for common systems is a work in progress.
-Help needed!
-In the meantime, you need to manually compile the library.
-The best supported platform at the moment is Ubuntu 20.04.
+    Datoviz is a very young project, and as such, we don't provide compiled packages yet.
+Manual compilation is required.
+Help would be hugely appreciated for packaging.

 Datoviz should work on most systems.
 It has been developed on Linux (Ubuntu 20.04), tested on macOS (Intel).
-Windows support is preliminary, help needed.
+Windows support is preliminary, help appreciated on this platform.

+## Python bindings

+Datoviz comprises two parts:

+* A full featured **C library**,
+* Light **Python bindings** written in Cython.

+The philosophy of Datoviz is to **implement all the logic and functionality in C**, and provide minimal bindings in high-level languages around this functionality.
+This design choice ensures that future bindings that might be developed in different languages would all share the same functionality (Julia, R, MATLAB, Rust, C#, and so on).

+!!! note
+    Most efforts were so far dedicated to the C library, whereas the Python bindings are at still an early stage of development.

+**Dependencies of the Python bindings** are:

+* NumPy
+* IPython

+**Building the Cython bindings** manually (which is mandatory at the moment) requires the following additional dependencies:

+* cython
+* pyparsing
+* colorcet
+* imageio

-## Dependencies
+## Dependencies of the C library

-Mandatory dependencies that need to be installed before building the library:
+**Mandatory dependencies** that need to be installed before compiling the C library are:

 * **LunarG Vulkan SDK**
 * **cmake 3.16+** (build)
 * **ninja** (build)

-**The other dependencies below require no manual installation.**

-Optional dependencies (used by the current version or an upcoming version of the library):
+**Optional dependencies** (used as options in the next version) are:

 * **freetype** (optional)
 * **libpng** (optional)
 * **ffmpeg** (optional)
 * **Qt5** (optional, not supported on Ubuntu *strictly* below 20.04)

-Dependencies already included in the repository:
+The other dependencies below are already included in the library, so **you don't need to install them manually**:

 * **glfw3 3.3+**: cross-platform windowing system
 * **cglm**: basic types and math computations on vectors and matrices